Last Reviewed by: Dr. Steve Knighton | March 15, 2026

 Download Rotator Cuff Exercises PDF

-Shoulder Pain Treatment Oakville
+Top-Rated Shoulder Pain Treatment & Relief in Oakville

 With over 40 years of combined expertise and evidence-based treatment protocols, we ensure the highest quality of care for your shoulder injury.
 Whether your shoulder pain is coming from you shoulder or somewhere else in your body like a referral from a nerve in your neck.
 You will be diagnosed on your initial visit to ensure a comprehensive treatment plan!